How to Become a Locksmith | Locksmith Training and Certification

 5. Choose a place to work as a locksmith, such as with a company, or as a contractor on your own.

-6. Go to the department of labor in South Carolina and find out where to apply for a locksmithing license.
+6. Go to the Department of Labor in South Carolina and find out where to apply for a locksmithing license.

 7. Apply for a license as a locksmith and meet the requirements, i.e. be at least 18 years old, have no criminal record, and be able to pass a background check.